Emile Sherman: Career

 Sherman was co-executive producer on Rabbit-Proof Fence (2002), starring Kenneth Branagh and directed by Phillip Noyce.
 Feature films produced by him in the 2000s include Candy (2006) starring Heath Ledger and Geoffrey Rush, and Disgrace (2008) based on J. M. Coetzee's Booker Prize-winning novel of the same name.

 Sherman co-founded See-Saw Films with UK producer Iain Canning in 2008.

 Sherman produced Jane Campion's Emmy Award-nominated TV series Top of the Lake (2013).
 The second series, Top of the Lake: China Girl, also directed by Campion, premiered at the Cannes Film Festival in 2017.

 In 2016 Sherman produced Lion, winner of two BAFTA Awards, starring Dev Patel, Nicole Kidman and Rooney Mara.

 In 2019, Sherman produced short-form British comedy series, State of the Union, which premiered on Sundance TV.
 The first season starred Rosamund Pike and Chris O'Dowd and won three Emmy Awards including Outstanding Short Form Comedy or Drama Series.
 In 2021, the series was renewed for a second season starring Brendan Gleeson and Patricia Clarkson.

 In 2021, two TV series produced by Sherman were released: British TV series The North Water, written and directed by Andrew Haigh, starring Jack O'Connell and Colin Farrell, and Australian TV series Firebite, written by Warwick Thornton and Brendan Fletcher and directed by Thornton, Fletcher and Tony Krawitz.

 In November 2021, Netflix released The Power of the Dog, starring Benedict Cumberbatch, Kodi Smit-McPhee, Kirsten Dunst and Jesse Plemons, See-Saw's second collaboration with Jane Campion.
 In 2022, the film won two BAFTAs including Best Film, and was nominated for 12 Academy Awards, with Campion going on to win Best Director.
 The film originally premiered at the 78th Venice International Film Festival and Campion was awarded the Silver Lion for Best Director.

 See-Saw's TV projects set to release in 2022 include Slow Horses and The Essex Serpent for Apple TV+, and Heartstopper for Netflix.
-Upcoming films include Operation Mincemeat; The Stranger; and Florian Zeller's The Son.
+Upcoming films include Operation Mincemeat; Quick The Stranger; and Florian Zeller's The Son.

 In April 2022, Screen Australia announced funding for Immersion, a science fiction drama TV series to be directed by Garth Davis, written by Matt Vesely (Aftertaste) and executive produced by Sherman and director/producer Samantha Lang.